-It is defined as a complete journey of users from being the potential leads to become paying customers of brands.
-Customer journey involves the experiences of customers from the pre-purchase, consumption, and post-purchase stages in the journey.
+It is defined as a complete journey of users from being the potential leads to becoming paying customers of brands.
+The customer journey involves the experiences of customers from the pre-purchase, consumption, and post-purchase stages in the journey.

 An example of UGC is the user-generated content on the website that speaks of your brand and experience with it.
 You can do viral giveaways as a part of UGC.

-Personalized communication is the marketing strategy the makes use of user-specific information like name, and other preferences to communicate with users.
+Personalized communication is the marketing strategy that makes use of user-specific information like names, and other preferences to communicate with users.

 Customer Experience( CX) is a broader term to define the experience of customers with brands not only in terms of profits and revenue generation but also how emotionally a user connects to it.